 Stelsong looked at her watch, another hour and a half to go before school ended for the day.
 She gave the children an exercise to write walking around the classroom glancing at the children's books to see how well they were doing.
 Suddenly the fire alarm rang.
 Stelsong stopped seeing children look to her in confusion she sought to reassure,

-“There wasn’t a surprise fire drill scheduled for today?”
+“There wasn’t a surprise fire drill scheduled for today was there?”
 Stelsong asked one of the teachers.
 She didn’t detect any smoke or fire as yet, but she had a bad feeling.

 “Nobody warned us about a fire drill,” Mrs Kendrix answered.

 The headteacher suddenly appeared looking distressed, “This is not a drill everyone please lead your class outside to the assembly point quickly.
 Stay calm and try not to let the children see you’re concerned.
 We don’t want to cause a panic.”

 Stelsong returned to her class the children all looked at her expectantly she could tell already a few suspected it wasn't a drill.
 She could see signs of alarm on their faces.
 “All right children pay attention leave everything where it is and line-up quickly we are going outside,” Stelsong spoke in a calm voice.
 The children quickly lined up as Stelsong guided them into the corridor.
 Teachers from the other classrooms were hastily guiding their charges along the corridor.
 “Don't rush children there is plenty of time,” Stelsong spoke soothingly seeing panic rising in the children.
 A few children in the other classes showed signs of fear, and one or two of the teachers looked very anxious as they hurried the children towards the exit.